Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Scenario Screenshots of Experiments

 \section{Scenario Screenshots of Experiments}

-In this section, to better understand the process of our experiments, we present some screenshots of our experiments from Figure \ref{screen 2: TG listen} to Figure \ref{screen 3: JM sing}.
-As shown in Figure \ref{screen 2: TG listen}, Tom Gomez (CG), a focal agent in this figure, underwent a noticeable transition in his behavior.
-Tom initially listened to music aloud while reading at Hobbs Café.
-Tamara Rodriguez (TR) observed Tom's behavior and approached him to discuss the issue of playing music out loud.
-Tamara informed Tom that it's important to maintain quietness in public and suggested using headphones if he wanted to listen to music.
-After the discussion, Tom identified the related normative information and accepted ``be quiet in public'' as a norm to follow.
-Eventually, he used his headphones to listen to music while reading.
-In addition, we also use Jennifer Moore (JM) as an example in Figures \ref{screen 3: JM sing}, to illustrate the process of accepting and adhering to ``be quiet in public''.
+In this section, to better understand the process of our experiments, we present some screenshots of our experiments from Figure \ref{screen 1: CG smoke} to Figure \ref{screen 3: JM sing}.
+As shown in Figure \ref{screen 1: CG smoke}, Carlos Gomez (CG), a focal agent in this figure, underwent a noticeable transition in his behavior.
+Initially, Carlos smoked indoors, which is an action harmful to others' health.
+Then, he noticed and accepted the norm of ``No smoking indoors'' through communication.
+Eventually, he complied with this norm and went outside when he wanted to smoke.
+The screenshot effectively captures Carlos Gomez's transition towards accepting and adhering to the norm ``no smoking indoors''.
+In addition, we also use Tom Gomez (TG) and Jennifer Moore (JM) as examples in Figures \ref{screen 2: TG listen} and \ref{screen 3: JM sing}, respectively, to illustrate the process of accepting and adhering to ``be quiet in public''.
 Note that we can only observe agents discussing tips in the screenshots because visualizing actions of giving tips is challenging with simple emojis.
 For further information on ``tipping after meals'', please follow this link to see the public data we have uploaded: \href{https://github.com/sxswz213/CRSEC}{{https://github.com/sxswz213/CRSEC}}.